-- A handfull of other spells such as Bebilith's Claw forget to actually specify what type of damage they deal, which should imply they have no type and as such are not resistable by anything.
+- A handful of other spells such as Bebilith's Claw forget to actually specify what type of damage they deal, which should imply they have no type and as such are not resistible by anything.
 Force's ability to negate incorporeality is potentially still more useful, though.

 - Universal spells/creatures/relics in Magi-Nation.
 All Magi can use them without extra cost, all Magi can use Universal relics, and they tend to be pretty powerful, too.
 As you can imagine, actual Universal Magi (who can use everything) are really, really rare—and all promotional, to boot.

 - Let's put it this way: the single most famous hero in the setting, Rajye, is Universal.

 - Void and Demon Chi in Weapons Of The Gods.

 - Pokémon has had several throughout its existence: